TESSEorg/ttg/README.md

 - To try out TTG in a Docker container, install Docker, then execute `bin/docker-build.sh` and follow instructions in `bin/docker.md`;
 - See [INSTALL.md](https://github.com/TESSEorg/ttg/blob/master/INSTALL.md) to learn how to build and install TTG.

-# Running TTG Program
+# Debugging TTG Program
-- install xterm
-- set cmake "Environment Variable" to TTG_DEBUGGER=gdb_xterm/lldb_xterm based on the type of compiler system hold to run debugger for parallelly executing processes
+- If xterm already installed then set "Environment Variable" to /TTG_DEBUGGER=gdb_xterm/lldb_xterm based on the type of compiler system hold to run debugger for parallelly executing processes
-- run the ttg program and if it receives any signal the xterm window should pop up to display debugging results
+- run the ttg program and if it receives any signal the xterm windows should pop up to display debugging results

 # Key Concepts of TTG